© Mark Keane

 Nolan took malicious pleasure in the misinformation on the internet.
 Larry was described as a midget, a giant and a monster with two heads, the result of exposure to nuclear radiation.
 He could play Rachmaninoff on two pianos using the extra hands growing from his back.
 One blogger claimed he was a demented painter who recreated Nazi art, another was convinced he was Adolf Hitler’s great-grandson.

 “We can ignore that inconsequential chatter.”
-Halliday brushed it away but he knew it was razzmatazz that would boost Larry’s renown.
+Halliday was dismissive but he knew it was razzmatazz that would boost Larry’s renown.

 Larry Doyle was in demand, crisscrossing the globe to perform at leading venues.
 Halliday enjoyed the benefits of success.
 He appreciated elaborately prepared food, vintage wine, XO cognac and the pungency of sixty-minute cigars.
 The opulence of luxury hotels offset the discomfort of air travel and time spent at airports.
 Of course, they travelled first class.
 Halliday no longer dreamed of an alternative self, of an imaginary sleek and svelte body.